wjpearson/TNGMergerTime/README.md

 ## Architectures

 Four architectures are available: ResNet50, Swin Transformer, CNN, Autoencoder.
 The best performing trained models are provided and should be placed in the `./models/` directory.
+Models are stored in Git LFS and are bundled in the release.

 ### ResNet50